LaunchAcademy/unit-testing-javascript-with-jest-facilitation/README.md

 ## What is Automated Testing?

-- Code that verifies the code we write, works the way we expect
+- Code that verifies the code we write
+- Ensures our code works the way we expect
-- Software is prone to human error
+- Software is prone to **human** error
 - We use code to ensure our software does what we think it will
 - As we change things, it protects us from ourselves in ensuring that we didn't unintentionally break something that already existed

-- contrary to manual testing
+- Contrary to manual testing

 ---